fauxpas91/group-site/README.md

   ## How can you join this project?
   If you have not used Git or Github before then there is a bit of "legwork" to do.
 You should skip to the section of this README headed Resources watch some videos and or do some reading and rejoin here later.

   If you are somewhat familiar with Git and Github then I suggest you plough on.
-Here a condensed guide, but you should refer to the resources below:
+Here is a condensed guide, but you should refer to the resources below:
    - Install Git on machine.
 I prefer the Unix type console, if you are using a Windows box, which you get when you install Git Bash. [see Resources - How to install Git Bash in Windows].
    - Fork this repository at [https://github.com/fcc-reading](https://github.com/fcc-reading)
    - Check your Git is installed.
 Do git --version which should return the version number you installed.